Ravenqt-RVN-SIG/ravenqt-sig-info/workshop1.md

 Ubuntu or some other linux/freebsd installed before we begin.
 If you are starting from scratch, Ubuntu is preferred.
-You can use a VM or your computer if you already have linux installed, up to you.
+You can use a VM or your computer, if you already have linux installed, up to you.

-Useful links:
+## Useful links: ##

 https://github.com/RavenProject/Ravencoin/blob/develop/doc/build-ubuntu.md